-Peer reviewing a paper for a prestigious journal in your field, or better cross-disciplinary can be a real feather in your cap.
-Something for the CV, and something to report on ReviewerCredits.
+Peer reviewing a paper for a journal in your field, or better, cross-disciplinary, may look like a burden, but it can definitely be an opportunity for you, in many ways.
+It’s something for your CV and something to report on Reviewer Credits.

 Peer review forces you to critically evaluate someone else’s work, which, in turn, sharpens your analytical skills.
 You’ll learn to spot weaknesses and strengths in research papers, identify logical flaws, and evaluate the quality of evidence presented.
 This enhanced critical thinking ability can be applied not only to your own work but also to various aspects of your life.